Photodynamic Therapy (BLU-U PDT)

 - Make sure to have a follow-up appointment with your dermatology provider within 3-4 months after treatment

-Click here to download our form “BLU-U Photodynamic Therapy (PDT): Information and Consent” which needs to be read and signed before undergoing treatment.
+Click here to download our form “BLU-U Photodynamic Therapy (PDT): Patient Information”.